isomerpages/govtech-gobusiness-main/pages/blog/2023-02-20-post-employee-training-challenges.md

 ---

 ![Ongoing employee upskilling programmes](/images/blog/content/TrainingChallenges Feature.jpg)
-<figcaption> While implementing employee upskilling programmes is not always easy, GoBusiness hopes to smoothen the path with the SkillsFuture for Enterprise Guide and the e-Adviser for Skills Training (Source: Canva) </figcaption>
+<figcaption> While implementing employee upskilling programmes is not always easy, GoBusiness hopes to smooth the path with the SkillsFuture for Enterprise Guide and the e-Adviser for Skills Training (Source: Canva) </figcaption>

-The benefits of employee training are well understood – with improved productivity, motivation and business performance being some of them.
-In fact, learning and development professionals in the Asia Pacific cited upskilling and reskilling as their top priority in a 2022 workplace report by [LinkedIn](https://learning.linkedin.com/content/dam/me/learning/en-us/pdfs/workplace-learning-report/2022-LinkedIn-Learning-Workplace-Learning-Report-UK-Edition.pdf){:target="_blank"}{:rel="noopener"}.
-PWC’s [Global CEO Survey](https://www.pwc.com/gx/en/ceo-survey/2020/reports/pwc-23rd-global-ceo-survey.pdf){:target="_blank"}{:rel="noopener"} too cited employee development as a must-have in their organisation.
+The benefits of employee training are well understood – with improved productivity, motivation, and business performance being some of them.
+In fact, learning and development professionals in the Asia Pacific cited upskilling and reskilling as their top priority in a [2022 workplace report by LinkedIn](https://learning.linkedin.com/content/dam/me/learning/en-us/pdfs/workplace-learning-report/2022-LinkedIn-Learning-Workplace-Learning-Report-UK-Edition.pdf){:target="_blank"}{:rel="noopener"}.
+PWC’s [Global CEO Survey (PDF, 26.1 MB](https://www.pwc.com/gx/en/ceo-survey/2020/reports/pwc-23rd-global-ceo-survey.pdf){:target="_blank"}{:rel="noopener"} too cited employee development as a must-have in their organisation.

 Even so, companies continue to face challenges in implementing such programmes.
 Common challenges include a lack of time, resources, or knowledge about upskilling programmes.